Satic007/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Transformations

-Column Names of the final dataset are transformed as below to give descriptive name.
+Column Names of the final dataset are transformed as below to give descriptive names.
 (Mean and Std related variables are filtered)

 * timeBodyAccelerometer-mean()-X
 * timeBodyAccelerometer-mean()-Y